 Bob is a Vietnam Veteran.
 I was his psychiatrist.
-We met weekly for a few years at the trauma clinic at the VA Medical Center in Brockton, MA.
+We met weekly for a few years at the trauma clinic at a VA Medical Center.
 Bob is a good family man that anyone would be happy to know.
 But, he suffers still with the symptoms of Post Traumatic Stress Disorder, (PTSD).

 This post is not about PTSD.
 Most of us will never face what Bob had to.
 His case illustrates, however, in the extreme the features of a “Weakened Identity” that the rest of us may exprience to a much less intense degree.
 The sharp relief of his exprience can inform our own much less intense one.
 His growth is also an example of a pathway from unsuccessful to successful suffering and the “Compassionate Identity.”
 We’ll use Bob’s case to go over some of the brain science and psychology that define a Weakened Identity and how these relate to the anatomy of both extremism and civility.